Cyril Ramaphosa Just Became The New President Of South Africa

 He became president after he was the only individual to be nominated in the South African parliament, where his African National Congress (ANC) party has a large majority.

-Addressing MPs, the 65-year-old said being named president was a "truly humbling occasion".
+Addressing MPs, the 65-year-old said being named president was a "truly humbling occasion."

 "To bring about change is what has put many of us here in this House, and our intent is to continue, indeed to improve the lives of our people," Ramaphosa said.
 "Thank you all for this great opportunity that I've been given, and I will try to work very hard not to disappoint the people of South Africa."